ragdolldynamics/ragdoll-maya/docs/pages/floating-licence.md

 All good?
 Great.

+**Optional**

-In order for the server to run in the background, and restart itself whenever the machine reboots, you'll need to install it as a "service".
+At this point, you can optionally have the server restart itself and run in the background by installing it as a "service".

 ```bash
 TurboFloatServer.exe -i